 In recipes for baked goods that have a light, airy texture, replace eggs with an ingredient that provides lift.
 Any of the following ingredients can replace one whole egg in a recipe:

 - Half of a small, ripe, mashed banana.
-This gives a mild banana flavor, which can be nice in recipes for muffins, cookies, pancakes and quick breads.
+This gives a mild banana flavour, which is delightful in recipes for muffins, cookies, pancakes and quick breads.
 However, items made with bananas may not have a very long shelf life and are best eaten within a couple of days.

-- 1/4 cup of tofu blended with the liquid ingredients in the recipe.
-These too are best eaten in a couple of days.
+- ¼ cup of tofu blended with the liquid ingredients in the recipe.
+This too is best eaten in a couple of days.

-- 1/4 cup of applesauce can be used.
+- ¼ cup of applesauce may be used.
 This also adds a hint of flavour.
-Add an extra 1/2 teaspoon of baking powder because using fruit purees to replace eggs can make the finished product somewhat denser.
+Add an extra ½ teaspoon of baking powder, because using fruit purees to replace eggs can make the finished product somewhat denser.

-- A heaping tablespoon of soy flour or bean flour mixed with a tablespoon of water.
+- A heaped tablespoon of soy flour or bean flour, mixed with a tablespoon of water.

-- 2 tablespoons of cornstarch beaten with 2 tablespoons of water.
+- 2 tablespoons of cornstarch blended with 2 tablespoons of water.

-- 1 tablespoon of finely ground flaxseeds whipped with 1/4 cup of water.
-The flaxseeds gel together and binds with the other ingredients.
+- 1 tablespoon of finely ground flaxseeds blended with ¼ cup of water.
+The flaxseeds gel together and bind with the other ingredients.
 Use immediately.
-If don’t want the flecks of brown skin to show, you can strain it through a fine sieve or cheesecloth before use.
-NOTE: Flax seeds can be a bit drying to some baked goods since they suck up liquid, so use it judiciously.
+If you don’t want the flecks of brown skin to show, you can strain it through a fine sieve or cheesecloth before use.
+NOTE: Flax seeds can be a bit drying to some baked goods since they suck up liquid, so use judiciously.

-- Vinegar, when used in baking reacts with baking soda to give the same effect as egg.
-(See the recipe for Vanilla Cake with Plum Sauce in the deserts section).
+- Vinegar, when used in baking, reacts with baking soda to give the same effect as egg.

 - Arrowroot starch